BlackIQ/apm-php/README.md

-# Pure Php
+# APM pure Php package

-Pure Php sample projectis just a sample project and here is what I usualy do for each new Php project.
+Pure Php sample project is just a sample project and here is what I usualy do for each new Php project.

 This project has a **route.php** that handle all of requests, methods and urls.